Previously classified files related to JFK assassination released

 "We have a tremendous amount of paper.
 You've got a lot of reading," Trump said while visiting the John F. Kennedy Center for the Performing Arts in Washington.

-Researchers have estimated that 3,000 records or so hadn't been released, either in whole or in part.
-And last month, the FBI said that it had discovered about 2,400 new records related to the assassination.
+Researchers have estimated that 3,000 or so files had not been released, either in whole or in part.
+And last month the FBI said it had discovered about 2,400 new records related to the assassination.

 Many who have studied what’s been released so far by the government say the public shouldn’t anticipate any earth-shattering revelations from the newly released documents, but there is still intense interest in details related to the assassination and the events surrounding it.